Unlocking Clarity and Motivation: The Power of Yi and Jin in Traditional Chinese Medicine

 Listen, learn, and heal on the go:

-Take Charge of Your Health Podcast Weekly episodes exploring Indigenous wisdom, emotional health, the Shen, breathwork, and practical tools to strengthen focus, motivation, and holistic health.
+Take Charge of Your Health Podcast: Weekly episodes exploring Indigenous wisdom, emotional health, the Shen, breathwork, and practical tools to strengthen focus, motivation, and holistic health.

-Take the Lead in Your Healing Journey – Audio Series Guided meditations and reflective lessons created to help you connect with Yi (intent), Jin (willpower), and the inner voice that guides your healing.
+Take the Lead in Your Healing Journey – Audio Series: Guided meditations and reflective lessons created to help you connect with Yi (intent), Jin (willpower), and the inner voice that guides your healing.

 About the Author:

 Her mission is rooted in empowerment.
-Through her practice at Kicotan Acupuncture, her online courses, wellness videos, and her deeply healing membership community—The Kicotan Healing Circle—she guides individuals to strengthen their inner clarity, reconnect with their body’s wisdom, and take charge of their own wellbeing.
+Through her practice at Kicotan Acupuncture, her online courses, wellness videos, and her deeply healing membership community—The Kicotan Healing Circle—she guides individuals to strengthen their inner clarity, reconnect with their body’s wisdom, and take charge of their own well-being.

 As an Indigenous healer and educator, Dr. Rodriguez weaves cultural knowledge, spiritual insight, and clinical expertise to create meaningful, transformative learning experiences for her readers and patients.
 Her writing reflects her passion for teaching others how to live with intention, balance, and resilience.